LayanAloufi/layanAloufi/README.md

 3. Why do we use a Dockerfile, and what is its purpose?
    A Dockerfile is a text file that contains instructions for building a Docker image.
 Docker reads the Dockerfile step by step      to create an image that includes the application, its dependencies, and the configuration needed to run it.

-4.What do these Docker command flags do?
+4. What do these Docker command flags do?

--d (Detached mode)
-Runs the container in the background, allowing to continue using the terminal.
+-d (Detached mode):Runs the container in the background, allowing to continue using the terminal.

--p (Port mapping)
-Maps a port on the host machine to a port inside the container, allowing access to the application from outside the container.
+-p (Port mapping):Maps a port on the host machine to a port inside the container, allowing access to the application from outside the container.

---rm
-Automatically removes the container after it stops, preventing unused containers from accumulating.
+--rm:Automatically removes the container after it stops, preventing unused containers from accumulating.

 GitHub Actions Questions